Tolkien's moral dilemma: Anthropomorphized animals

 Wargs, great wolf-like beasts, can attack independently, as they do while the Fellowship of the Ring is going south from Rivendell, and soon after Thorin's Company emerged from the Misty Mountains.
 The group of Wargs in The Hobbit could speak, though never pleasantly.
 The critic Gregory Hartley notes that Tolkien uses several types of anthropomorphized animals, such as the great eagles, giant spiders, Smaug the dragon, ravens and thrushes.
-Hartley states that the Wargs on the other hand do not rise above the level of beasts, as they do not "speak the language of humans; they do not act independently; they do not possess autonomous wills or build civilizations.
-He notes on the other hand that Tolkien writes about Wargs' actions using verbs like "[to] plan" and "[to] guard", implying in his view that the Wargs are monstrous, "more than mere beasts", and have no morality.
+Hartley states that the Wargs on the other hand do not rise above the level of beasts, as they do not "speak the language of humans; they do not act independently; they do not possess autonomous wills or build civilizations".
+He notes on the other hand that Tolkien writes about Wargs' actions using verbs like "[to] plan" and "[to] guard", giving an "illusion of sentience".
+In Hartley's view, this creates a "suspicion" that the Wargs are "more than mere beasts", from which "one might easily begin to build a case for Warg autonomy"; but he at once states that making the Wargs sentient "denies a fundamental reality of the stories", since "they behave like animals".
+He comments in particular that they are ridden by Orcs, and that their behaviour "never transcends the bestial".

 Tolkien faced the question of the Great Eagles' nature with apparent hesitation.
 In early writings there was no need to define it precisely, since he imagined that, beside the Valar, "many lesser spirits ... both great and small" had entered Eä upon its creation; and such sapient creatures as the Eagles or Huan the Hound, in Tolkien's own words, "have been rather lightly adopted from less 'serious' mythologies".
 The phrase "spirits in the shape of hawks and eagles" in The Silmarillion derives from that stage of writing.
 For some time Tolkien considered the Eagles as bird-shaped Maiar.
 However, he had already said in The Lord of the Rings that Gwaihir and Landroval were descended from the Eagle Thorondor, so no supernatural origin was involved.
 Tolkien had also, long before then, rejected the notion of their being "Children" of the Valar and Maiar.
 In the last of his notes on this topic, dated by his son Christopher to the late 1950s, Tolkien decided that the Great Eagles were animals that had been "taught language by the Valar, and raised to a higher level—but they still had no fëar [souls]."